dsasser/elasticsearch-embeddings/README.md

 {"acknowledged":true,"shards_acknowledged":true,"index":"site-index"}%
 ```

-### 6) Create Elasticsearch API key For the Crawler
+### Create API Key for Crawler
-This is optional.
-You can continue to use the superuser account 'elastic' and the related ELASTIC_PASSWORD for the crawler, that will not fly in production, so you should create an Elasticsearc API key for the crawler and use that in your crawler config rather than the username/password pair.
+The Open Web Crawler needs to be able to write to the index to create, delete, and update documents.
+Run this command to create the API key.

 ```sh
 ./scripts/create-crawler-key.sh
 ```

-This should provide a response that includes an 'encoded' key.
-Copy this to your your ES_API_KEY value in your .env file.
-You will also need to put it in your crawler config, since environment variables cannot be injected there.
+Copy the 'encoded' key to the `ES_API_KEY` value in your .env file.

-### 7) Setup the Elasticsearch Inference Endpoint
+### Setup the Elasticsearch Inference Endpoint
-This creates the inference endpoint which will perform the call to the OpenAI Embeddings API during document ingest using the 'text-embedding-ada-002' model.
-Read more about why I chose this model and other options you have in the embeddings [doc](./docs/EMBEDDINGS.md).
+This creates the inference endpoint which will perform the call to the OpenAI Embeddings API during document ingest using the `text-embedding-ada-002` model from OpenAI. [doc](./docs/EMBEDDINGS.md).

 **This inference API will encure costs!**